 According to Citizens Advice Bureau, the average funeral cost can easily range between $8,000 and $10,000, with most of it having to be paid immediately.
 Some of the basic necessities to cover include newspaper notices, burial plot or cremation fees, hearse costs, celebrant fees and venue hire of a church or a funeral home.

 If you suffered from an illness requiring a lot of care, medical bills can stack up, including payment for care services such as nursing homes.

 Many policyholders work these final expenses into their coverage.
-By putting a little money aside per month towards your policy, an elected beneficiary can have immediate access to anything between $5,000 and $15,000 (depending on how long you’ve had your policy).
+At Cigna, our Life Insurance policies come with a built-in funeral benefit so your family can have immediate access to anything between $5,000 and $15,000, depending on which policy and cover level you choose.

 The most common trigger for Life Insurance is having a child.
 As a parent, we tend to worry, a lot.
 And with good reason - whether you’re worried about why your toddler is being suspiciously quiet in the next room, or if your five-year old will make friends with their classmates, sleepless nights are an inevitable part of parenting.
 Life Insurance gives you peace of mind that your little ones will be looked after, if you were no longer around.

 If you have children or other dependent relatives who rely on your income, such as aging parents, siblings or non-biological children, expect to increase your Life Insurance cover by several hundred thousand dollars.
 This amount could cover the long-term care you already provide for your dependents.
 Before you make any decisions to increase your Life Cover, give our team a call to see how these changes would impact your premium.
 Our team works with you to determine the right cover for your situation.